Design Patterns and the Open-Closed Principle

 Conclusion

-Design patterns serve as powerful tools for implementing software solutions that adhere to fundamental principles such as the Open-Closed Principle.
-By leveraging patterns like the Strategy Pattern, Template Method Pattern, and Decorator Pattern, developers can build systems that are open for extension but closed for modification, promoting code maintainability, flexibility, and scalability.
-Understanding these patterns and their alignment with core principles is essential for crafting robust and adaptable software architectures.
+Design patterns are powerful tools for building software solutions that follow the Open-Closed Principle.
+Patterns like the Strategy Pattern, Template Method Pattern, and Decorator Pattern let developers build systems that are open for extension but closed for modification, which pays off in maintainability, flexibility, and scalability over time.
+Getting comfortable with these patterns and understanding how they map to core principles is what separates software that scales from software that fights back.